-Virtual Program: Arming the Narcos: How America Fuels Violence South of the Border
+Virtual Program: Arming the Cartels: How America Fuels Violence South of the Border

 Journalist Ioan Grillo, who has covered the international drug trade and its brutal tactics for 20 years, will discuss an often-overlooked facet of the story: The United States is the primary source of guns for the murderous Mexican drug cartels.
 Grillo tracks how legal guns in America make their way into the hands of criminals, fueling violence on both sides of the border.